jobayer977/javascript-interview-questions/docs/10 Indexed collections/how-can-we-check-a-value-is-a-array-or-not/index.md

 ---
 title: How can we check a value is a Array or not?
 ---
-## How can we check a value is a Array or not?

 The Array.isArray() method determines whether the passed value is an Array object.